-This is a core module for the MSc in Mathematics of Systems.
-The main aims are to provide the students with a broad knowledge of modern techniques of exploratory data analysis, time series modelling and forecasting, spectral analysis, data assimilation and machine learning.
-By the end of this module, the students will be able to quantitatively summarise and critically assess data from real-world systems, use modern methods of parameter estimation to model and forecast time-series data, compute and interpret spectral representations of time-series data and incorporate observations into mathematical models to reduce the uncertainty in predictions made using these models.
+This is one of four core taught modules for the MSc in Mathematics of Real-World Systems.
+The main aims are to provide the students with a broad knowledge of modern techniques of exploratory data analysis, time series modelling and forecasting, and a short introduction to machine learning.
+By the end of this module, the students will be able to quantitatively summarise and critically assess data from real-world systems, use modern methods of parameter estimation to model and forecast time-series data, and incorporate observations into mathematical models to reduce the uncertainty in predictions made using these models.

 - Basic statistics: sample mean and variance, law of large numbers and central-limit theorem